ankitects/anki-manual/src/studying.md

 due times, in order to prevent cards that were introduced together and always rated the same from always staying next to each other.
-From 2.1.45+, this variation is reflected on the answer buttons, instead of only being applied when answering,as in previous versions.
+From 2.1.45+, this variation is reflected on the answer buttons, instead of only being applied when answering, as in previous versions.

 ## Editing and More